ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

-The identification and discussion of the questions, which and how services in ILIAS need to be regarded when processing user input, will be a good point to include ILIAS developers in the discussion and concrete implementation and design of the prinicipals and mechanism proposed in this paper.
+The identification and discussion of the questions, which and how services in ILIAS need to be regarded when processing user input, will be a good point to include ILIAS developers in the discussion and concrete implementation and design of the principals and mechanism proposed in this paper.
+This could also be widened to a discussion on which system in ILIAS enforce security constraints, which will allow to bring larger security questions into focus.
 Including developers will also help to find promising targets for an implementation and finally help adoption.